Table of contents:

-In his book Nurtured by Love, Suzuki (1993) shares the story of a little parakeet that was taught to say in Japanese: “I am Peeko Miyazawa, I am Peeko Miyazawa.”
-According to Mr. Miyazawa, Peeko’s trainer, it took three thousand repetitions of the word Peeko over a period of two months before the bird began to say “Peeko.”
-Thereafter, “Miyazawa” was added, and after having heard “Peeko Miyazawa” only two hundred times, the little bird could say its full name.
-When Mr. Miyazawa coughed for some days due to a cold, Peeko would say his usual “I am Peeko Miyazawa” and then cough.
-With less and less repetition, Peeko learned more and more words, and also learned to sing.
-“Once a shoot comes out into the open, it grows faster and faster… talent develops talent and… the planted seed of ability grows with ever increasing speed” (Suzuki, 1993, p.
+In his book Nurtured by Love, Suzuki (1993) shares the story of a little parakeet taught to say in Japanese: “I am Peeko Miyazawa, I am Peeko Miyazawa.”
+According to Mr. Miyazawa, Peeko’s trainer, it took three thousand repetitions of the word Peeko over two months before the bird began to say “Peeko.”
+After that, “Miyazawa” was added, and after having heard “Peeko Miyazawa” only two hundred times, the little bird could say its full name.
+Then, when Mr. Miyazawa coughed for some days due to a cold, Peeko would say his usual “I am Peeko Miyazawa” and then cough.
+With less and less repetition, Peeko learned more and more words and also learned to sing.
+“Once a shoot comes out into the open, it grows faster and faster… talent develops talent and… the planted seed of ability grows with ever-increasing speed” (Suzuki, 1993, p.
 6).

 No doubt it is the same with a human being, as the following story, also taken from Suzuki (1993, pp. 92-93), illustrates:

 Since 1949, our Mrs. Yano has been working with new educational methods for developing ability, and every day she trains the infants of the school to memorize and recite Issa’s well-known haiku.
 [A haiku is a short Japanese poem consisting only of three lines.]… Children who at first could not memorize one haiku after hearing it ten times were able to do so in the second term after three to four hearings, and in the third term after only one hearing.